grafana/tempo/docs/tempo/website/configuration/compression.md

 # Compression and encoding

-Tempo can compress traces that it pushes into the backend.
-This requires a bit extra memory and CPU but reduces the amount of stored data.
+Tempo can compress traces that it pushes to backend storage.
+This requires extra memory and CPU, but it reduces the quantity of stored data.
 Anecdotal tests suggest that `zstd` will cut your storage costs to ~15% of the uncompressed amount.
 It is _highly_ recommended to use the default `zstd`.